top of page

 About Us

-The Center for Hyperpolarized MRI Molecular Imaging is a research laboratory located at Hadassah Medical Center’s Ein-Kerem campus in Jerusalem, Israel.
-The Center is part of Hadassah’s Imaging Division.
-The Center is affiliated with the Hebrew University of Jerusalem and the Wohl Institute for Translational Medicine.
+The Center for MRI Metabolic Imaging is a research laboratory within the Imaging Division at Hadassah Medical Center’s Ein-Kerem campus in Jerusalem, Israel.

 Hadassah logo